 8. Can I get a signed copy/bookplate?

 Show up at any of Gail's events she's always delighted to sign.
 Or contact Borderlands Books in San Francisco (888.893.4008) for signed books.
 You will have to pay shipping and there may be a delay if Gail hasn't visited them recently.
 Gail does not supply bookplates, nor does she have euphemera (swag) as a general rule.

-9. What age group best suits the Parasol Protectorate series?
+9. What age group best suits Gail's books?

-Gail's youngest reader is 10 and her oldest 95.
-However, she suggests 14 and up.
+Gail's youngest (known) reader is 10 and her oldest 95.
+For the Parasol Protectorate books, however, she suggests 14 and up.
 The language is Victorian in tone but modernized to be more comfortable than, for example, Dickens might be for a young reader.
 While Soulless did win an Alex Award it is not intentionally young adult.
 There is violence (generally comical) and nookie (not overly explicit) so if you are concerned please skim through the text first yourself.
-The Finishing School books should suit readers 10 and up.
+The Finishing School books should definitely suit readers 10 and up.

 10. How long does it take to write these books?

 11. Why isn't the language (vocabulary, syntax, spelling) proper Queen's English?
 (AKA the ladybird issue)